ClutchKick2207/Google-Career-Certificates/Google Project Management Certificate/Project Initiation - Starting a Successful Project/03 - Utilising resources and tools for project success/00 - Understanding project resource needs.md

 				- Build a realistic budget
 				- Who is working with you?
 					- List of people and external vendors that will complete all the tasks

+## Managing resources to get the job done